tpm-rs/governance/project-docs/CHARTER.md

 notice to the Steering Committee, setting out a discussion period and a separate voting period.
 Any discussion may be conducted in person or electronically by text, voice, or video.
 The discussion will be open to the public.
-In any vote, each voting representative will have one vote.
+In any vote, each Sponsoring organization will have one vote.
 Except as specifically noted elsewhere in this Charter, decisions by vote require a simple majority vote of all voting members.